manferlo81/rollup-plugin-spawn-process/README.md

 Array<{ event: string, listener: EventListener }>;
 ```

-An object or array with a series of event listeners to be attached to the newly created process.
+An object or array with a series of event listeners to be added to the process.

-Use the array notation when you need to attach the events in a particular order.
+Use the array notation if you need to add the events in a particular order.
+Events will be removed in the reverse order they were added.

-Events defined with this option will be automatically attached after process is created, right before [`setup`](#setup) is called, and removed before it is killed, right after [`cleanup`](#cleanup) is called.
+Events defined with this option will be automatically added after the process is created, right before [`setup`](#setup) is called, and removed before it is killed, right after [`cleanup`](#cleanup) is called.

-Events will be removed in the reverse order they were attached.

 ### setup